Larryleachia cactiformis (Hook.) Plowes

 Larryleachia cactiformis is native to South Africa.
 It occurs on stony, often north-facing slopes south of Eksteenfontein to Pofadder in the Northern Cape province.

 USDA hardiness zone 9a to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Stapeliads are relatively easy to grow.
-They should be treated as an outdoor plant as they will easily rot indoors and cannot flower without exposure to outdoor temperature fluctuations.
+However, they should be treated as an outdoor plants as they will easily rot indoors and cannot flower without exposure to outdoor temperature fluctuations.
 They should be grown under cover so that watering can be controlled.
-They require a reasonable amount of sunlight to promote flowering and maintain a well shaped plant.
+Stapeliads require a reasonable amount of sunlight to promote flowering and maintain a well-shaped plant.
 Very shady positions will produce very poor flowering.
-Stapeliads come from climates where they survive extremely high temperatures in the summer months so most growth is in spring and autumn, with flowering in autumn when the weather starts to cool down.

 These plants come from climates where they survive extremely high temperatures in the summer months, so most growth is in spring and fall, with flowering in fall when the weather starts to cool down.
 In the growing season, water in moderation when needed, ensuring the soil is fairly dried out between waterings.
 Do not water between late fall and early spring.

 The easiest and best way to propagate Stapeliads is from stem cuttings which can be taken virtually throughout the year.
 Seed is also a method of propagation.

 See more at: How to Grow and Care for Stapeliads.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus